 It’s not for the critics, who rightly point out its many failings.
 It’s long, repetitious — with every chase, rescue from the hangman’s scaffold, every sea battle straight out of “Pirates of the Caribbean’s Greatest Hits.”
 Even the title is a little too close to “Dead Man’s Chest,” an earlier installment, and the latest film is more effects-driven and nautically inept than ever.

 Truth be told, they could have abandoned ship a couple of movies ago, back when Keira Knightley had the good sense to sail on and Orlando Bloom embraced a tabloid life more about who he’s sleeping with than what movie roles he’s pursuing.

 Or they could have turned the series into something animated, as the films have been cartoons for years now.

 But “Kon Tiki” directors Joachim Ronning and Espen Sandberg strike just the right tone, and found just enough heart left in this tattered tale.
 Johnny Depp escaped his Errol Flynn-like offscreen life of dissipation and scandal to don the dreadlocks and black eye liner one more time.
-And darned if this doesn’t add up to an affectionate farewell, something the previous film didn’t manage.
+And darned if this doesn’t add up to an affectionate farewell, something the previous couple of films didn’t manage.